Quick answer

-A DEXA body composition scan is a detailed way to measure what your body weight is made of.
-Instead of giving you one number like a scale, it estimates fat mass, lean mass, body fat percentage, and regional body composition.
+A DEXA body composition scan is a detailed way to estimate what your body weight is made of.
+Instead of giving you one number like a scale, it can estimate body fat percentage, fat mass, lean mass, visceral fat, and regional body composition.

 DEXA stands for dual-energy X-ray absorptiometry.
 The technology is widely known for bone density testing, but it can also be used for body composition analysis.
 In a fitness and wellness setting, the goal is usually to understand how your body composition changes over time.

-For people training, dieting, or tracking long-term progress, that can be far more useful than weight alone.
+For people training, dieting, using clinician-guided weight loss, or tracking long-term progress, that can be far more useful than weight alone.
+One scan gives you a baseline.
+Repeat scans help you see whether fat mass, lean mass, and regional measurements are changing in the direction you want.

 What it measures